soulice94/pluto-titan/README.md

 Pluto Titan is a FastAPI-based service for extracting and classifying transaction data from PDF bank statements using custom strategies and merchant grouping logic.

+## Explaining Pluto Titan
+I write this backend as part of a proof of concept for the scopes for using LLMS to extract data from bank statements.
+The idea is to have a backend that can handle different types of bank statements (in this case, credit card statements) and extract the relevant transaction data using AI-powered strategies.
+For achieve this I use FastAPI for building the API, PyMuPDF for PDF text extraction, and fuzzy matching techniques for merchant classification (but for the final use I don't integrate it but it helps me to introduce me into Data Science).
+The project is designed to be extensible, allowing for the addition of new extraction strategies and customization of prompts for improved accuracy.

+## Implementation Details
+The implementation of Pluto Titan involves several key components:

+1. **FastAPI**: The web framework used to build the API, providing a simple and efficient way to handle HTTP requests and responses.
+2. **PyMuPDF**: A library for extracting text from PDF documents, enabling the extraction of transaction data from bank statements.
+3. **Ollama**: A local LLM server that allows to run LLMs locally and use them for text extraction and processing.
+4. **DeepSeek**: A LLM model for general proposes, in this case I use it for text extraction and processing.
+5. **GPT-OSS**: A open-source LLM model that can be used for various text processing tasks.
+6. **Fuzzy Matching**: Techniques used to group similar merchants based on their names, improving the accuracy of merchant classification.

+The project is structured to allow for easy extension and modification, making it adaptable to different types of bank statements and extraction requirements.

+## Creating a new strategy
+To create a new strategy for extracting transactions from a different type of bank statement, follow these steps:
+1. **Define the Strategy**: Identify the unique characteristics of the bank statement format and determine how to extract the relevant transaction data.
+2. **Implement the Strategy**: Create a new Python file in the `strategies/` folder, implementing the extraction logic using PyMuPDF and any necessary text processing techniques.
+3. **Integrate with the API**: Update the `executor.py` file to include the new strategy, allowing it to be selected via the API.
+4. **Test the Strategy**: Upload sample bank statements and verify that the extraction works as expected.

+The most important part is to define the prompts correctly, as they will determine the accuracy of the extraction.
+You can customize the prompts in the strategy file to better suit the specific format of the bank statement.

 ## Features
 - Upload PDF bank statements and extract transaction data using AI-powered strategies
 - Filter and refine extracted data with custom prompts